 Each candidate for Jaworski Fellow initially commits to spend five afternoons in Practice Court exercises.
-After consultation with the full-time PC faculty on teaching methods and procedures, each candidate observes the regular PC faculty leading the exercises.
-The Jaworski Fellow then joins the rotation of Jaworski supervisory instructors, conducting advocacy exercises with students in both jury selection and jury trial exercises, and offering real-world insights, perspectives and suggestions based on years of successful trial advocacy.
+After consultation with the full-time Practice Court faculty on teaching methods and procedures, each candidate observes the regular PC faculty leading the exercises.
+The Jaworski Fellow then joins the rotation of Jaworski supervisory instructors, conducting advocacy exercises with students in both jury selection and jury trial exercises, and offering real-world insights, perspectives, and suggestions based on years of successful trial advocacy.

 "Julie Springer cut to the core of our weaknesses, addressing them frankly and giving us suggestions to overcome them.
 I worked hard to focus on those areas and felt more polished, professional and ready to practice during the second day of trial.
 Two days spent with her taught me lessons that will stay with me for a lifetime and make me a better Baylor Lawyer."

 "Mr. Bice gave us excellent real-world insight into trial advocacy.
 He allowed us to present our case freely but followed up with helpful criticism and encouragement on how to be a Baylor Lawyer."

 "It is an amazing opportunity to hear such an authoritative voice of experience in the corner of a Baylor Law courtroom coaching us, teaching us and talking with us—all coming from outside the faculty."